 You can even get those good fats during your non-Nutrisystem snack time, too.
 Almonds are super fat-fighters for your trouble spots.
 In one study, published in the Journal of the American Heart Association, dieters who were given a measured, daily snack of almonds lost fat in their bellies and legs, even if they didn’t lose weight overall.

-When choosing healthy fats for snacks, you still want to stay portion smart.
+When choosing healthy fats for your summer body snacks, you still want to stay portion smart.
 Check out the Nutrisystem Grocery Guide for the perfect PowerFuel portion size.
 For almonds, you can enjoy a half-ounce or two tablespoons as one PowerFuel serving on Nutrisystem.

-While quarantined in the house: Try a simple home workout
+While relaxing at home: Try a simple home workout

 To do this home workout, perform each exercise for five repetitions, then move to the next exercise resting as little as possible while staying composed.
 You don’t want to be completely rested but you also don’t want to put yourself in danger of falling or having another injury.
 After you’ve finished all five moves, rest for 30 seconds to one minute, then repeat.
 Go for two rounds the first time.
 Try to do two or more rounds of this full body workout as many times as you can each day—if you’ve got time for five rounds… great!
 If you’ve only got time for two rounds now and two rounds later… great!
 Try to improve the number of rounds you do total each week.

 - Hold the milk jug in front of your chest with both hands, your elbows close together and your hands cupping the jug.
 In this position, your forearms will look like a goblet.
 Stand with your feet hip-width apart, toes pointed slightly out from parallel.
 Push your hips back to initiate the squat.
 Bend your knees to descend until your thighs are at least parallel to the floor, keeping your chest up and your weight on your heels.
 Keep the weight of your body in your heels and press back to standing.
 Repeat.